veera2508/Sniplet/README.md

 ## Description:
-Sniplet is a work in progress tool which can do text replacement globally in any of the 3 major Desktop OSes (Linux, MacOS, Windows).
+Sniplet is a work in progress CLI tool which can do text replacement globally in Linux, MacOS and Windows.
 It is a multi-threaded tool which runs quietly in the background with minimal resource utilization.
 It is open source and works completely offline.

 ## Features: